 To start the self-check, press the CURSOR button on the Console Controller to position the flashing cursor on the word "OFF".
 Turn the ROTARY DIAL to start the Self Check function.
 The display will indicate that the Self Check function is now "ON".
-The stop tablets will move down and up consecutively (drawknobs out and in).
-If any stop does not move, notify your Allen service technician.
+The stop indicators will light on and off consecutively.
+If any stop does not light, notify your Allen service technician.
 During the testing process you can interrupt and return to the Main Window function at any time by turning the ROTARY DIAL until "OFF" appears in the display or by using the SET and CANCEL pistons to return to the Main Window function (see Section A-2).

-9. Quad SuiteTM (two voicing specifications)
+9. Multiple Voice Sets (two voicing specifications)

-The AP-22 includes two voicing specifications: American Classic and French Romantic (without second voices).
+The LD-34 includes two voicing specifications: American Classic and French Romantic (without second voices).
 A new voicing specification can be selected from the Console ControllerTM at any time.
-To change a voicing specification, advance to the 'QUAD SUITETM' window function (see Section A-2).
+To change a voicing specification, advance to the Sound Library window function (see Section A-2).

-QUAD SUITE AMERICAN CLASSIC
+SOUND LIBRARY AMERICAN CLASSIC

 The display will indicate the current voicing specification loaded.
 To change to a different voicing specification, press the CURSOR button on the Console Controller to position the flashing cursor on the voicing specification name.
 Turn the ROTARY DIAL to select a different voicing specification.
 When the desired voicing specification is displayed, press and hold the SET piston.
 Then press the MEMORY button on the Console Controller.
-Release both
+Release both.

-Once the new specification is loaded, the capture system will automatically cancel all stops.
+Once the new specification is loaded, the capture system will automatically cancel all stops currently lit on the stopboard.
 The organ is now ready to play.
 To return to the Main Window function, press and hold the SET piston then press the CANCEL piston.
 Release both.